Lost-Crow23/Infrastructure_as_codeIac/IaC.md

 <h3>what are the Benefits?</h3>

 - Scalability: Ansible is designed to work at scale and can manage thousands of hosts with ease.
+- Community: Ansible has a large and active community, which provides support, documentation, and a large number of pre-built modules and playbooks.
+- Agentless Architecture: Ansible uses a push-based approach and does not require any agents or additional software to be installed on the target hosts, making it easy to deploy and manage.

+what are the use cases?

+-
+What is YAML?

+What is playbooks?